m1lwoj/SimpleBackupApp/README.md

 Run program with commands "Drive label", "Library name".

-Existing files will be overriden by new ones.
+*Caution* Existing files will be overriden by new ones.